reach-sh/reach-lang/docs/dev/src/reach/module/index.md

 This function is applied during compilation as an application initialization.
 It specifies the entire DApp in its body.

-If the result of `{!reach} Reach.App` is eventually bound to an identifier that is exported, then that identifier may be a target given to the compiler, as discussed in [the section on usage](##ref-usage-compile).
+If the result of `{!rsh} Reach.App` is eventually bound to an identifier that is exported, then that identifier may be a target given to the compiler, as discussed in [the section on usage](##ref-usage-compile).

 #### Deprecated long-form